Basic tools for downloading and viewing the Cal-ITP transit technology stack database.

 my_stack.components_df['products'].value_counts().sort_values(ascending=False)

-You can use the Jupyter Notebook /notebooks/Stack Database Analysis.ipynb
+You can use the Jupyter Notebook /notebooks/Stack Database Analysis.ipynb for interactive viewing of dataframes by using the

-command jupyter notebook
+command jupyter notebook.

 import transitstacks as ts